marknagelberg/llm_repo_assistant/README.md

 It is designed to be usable as a ChatGPT plugin, allowing you do leverage the power of ChatGPT to edit your repo from within ChatGPT.

+## WARNING

-WARNING: This is in early stages of development.
+This is in early stages of development.
 It provides the LLM with read and write access to your repo, so use at your own risk.
-Be sure to track your repo with version control so you can revert unwanted changes from the LLM.
+Be sure to track your repo with version control so you can revert unwanted changes from the LLM and also create a backup of your repo.

 ## Features